When you’re trying to come to terms with what you’ve been through, and those well-meaning people around you just don’t understand.

-If you have lived, being in any kind of a relationship with a narcissistic person, whoever that narcissist was to you in your life, it’s extremely hard for you to understand what’s happening to you at the time, difficult to understand afterwards everything you’ve lived through and to process and even harder to explain to others exactly what you’ve been through.
+If you have lived, been in any kind of a relationship with a narcissistic person, whoever that narcissist was to you in your life, it’s extremely hard for you to understand what’s happening to you at the time, difficult to understand afterwards everything you’ve lived through and to process it all, even harder to explain to others exactly what you’ve been through.

-In the beginning, when you start to process it all most of us find it is so unbelievable even though we lived through it, we often have those lightbulb moments, to then doubt ourselves, most of us even question if we are the narcissist, it’s hard enough for us to come to terms with and accept what we’ve lived through and to us, it can feel even worse saying it out loud.
-It’s hard enough for those who been through it to understand it all, and those who’ve not been through it just don’t seem to get it.
+In the beginning, when you start to process it all, most of us find it is so unbelievable.
+Even though we lived through it, we often have those lightbulb moments to then doubt ourselves.
+Most of us even question if we are the narcissist.
+It’s hard enough for us to come to terms with and accept what we’ve lived through, and to us, it can feel even worse saying it out loud.
+It’s hard enough for those who have been through it to understand it all, and those who’ve not been through it just don’t seem to get it.

-In all honesty, I’d like as many people as possible not to understand as that would mean they’ve not had to suffer at the hands of a narcissists manipulation, unfortunately far too many people have.
-Those that have are often left feeling crazy and powerless and extremely frustrated coming to terms with it all, often left with anxiety and depression in place of who they indeed are, not always but most often left with a loss of possessions, isolated from friends and family, and those who they thought they had left in their life, too help to begin to rebuild their lives, the narcissist has got in there first playing the victim, smearing the actual victims name and telling their lies and false story’s very well, and our parents have often been doing this throughout our lives, bosses have already been in touch with every other company that might employ you, or give you bad feedback, so others don’t employ you.
-So when the person who’s genuinely suffered speaks out or reaches out for help and support, they’re often left more confused, distressed and frustrated as those around them either don’t get it, or believe the real victim is crazy while the narcissist with their pity plays or admiration face swans off into the sunset, with their new victim, and the old victims personality and belongings until the envious face shows it’s ugly side again.
+In all honesty, I’d like as many people as possible not to understand, as that would mean they’ve not had to suffer at the hands of a narcissist’s manipulation.
+Unfortunately, far too many people have.
+Those that have are often left feeling crazy and powerless and extremely frustrated coming to terms with it all, often left with anxiety and depression in place of who they indeed are, not always but most often left with a loss of possessions, isolated from friends and family.
+Those who they thought they had left in their life, too, help to begin to rebuild their lives.
+The narcissist has got in there first by playing the victim, smearing the actual victim’s name and telling their lies and false stories very well.
+Our parents have often been doing this throughout our lives, bosses have already been in touch with every other company that might employ you or give you bad feedback, so others don’t hire you.
+So when the person who’s genuinely suffered speaks out or reaches out for help and support, they’re often left more confused, distressed and frustrated as those around them either don’t get it or believe the real victim is crazy.
+At the same time, the narcissist, with their pity plays or admiration face, swans off into the sunset with their new victim and the old victim’s personality and belongings until the envious face shows it’s ugly side again.

-When you are trying to reach out and help the new victim, yet the narcissist has already smeared your name on how crazy you are, how you want the narcissist back, how you’re the one doing the stalking, and as the narcissist’s manipulation has also infected them, they turn to the narcissist for reality, leaving you looking even crazier to the new person and backing up the narcissists lies, even though you are the one telling the truth.
+When you are trying to reach out and help the new victim, yet the narcissist has already smeared your name on how crazy you are, how you want the narcissist back, how you’re the one doing the stalking.
+As the narcissist’s manipulation has also infected them, they turn to the narcissist for reality, leaving you looking even crazier to the new person and backing up the narcissist’s lies, even though you are the one telling the truth.

-What makes it worse is as you’re so frustrated dealing with it all, trying to explain or in some cases with police having to explain yourself to others, who’ve not been there, it is effortless and normal for you to become extremely upset or lose your temper with those who are not understanding what you’re saying as they’ve not lived it.
-Your amygdala within your brain can grow with narcissistic abuse, as this houses and controls our emotions, it is not always a case of getting a hold of yourself, it’s temporary brain damage, and it takes time for it to go back to normal size.
-Trying to get your own head around it, while trying to explain to others, often leaves you hurt, angry and frustrated, which usually then matches the narcissists lies of just how crazy you are.
-You are not crazy, you are acting normal to some horrific situations, and no one is hearing you.
-Then we have the flip side, you heal, you understand everything that went on, you have now a hold of your emotions, you explain rationality, yet now people say it couldn’t have happened because you are so calm about it.
-If you are seeking help from a therapist.
+What makes it worse is as you’re so frustrated dealing with it all, trying to explain or, in some cases, with police having to explain yourself to others, who’ve not been there, it is effortless and normal for you to become extremely upset or lose your temper with those who are not understanding what you’re saying as they’ve not lived it.
+Your amygdala within your brain can grow with narcissistic abuse, as this houses and controls our emotions.
+It is not always a case of getting a hold of yourself, it’s temporary brain damage, and it takes time for it to go back to normal size.
+Trying to get your own head around it while trying to explain it to others often leaves you hurt, angry and frustrated, which usually then matches the narcissist’s lies about just how crazy you are.
+You are not crazy, you are acting normal in some horrific situations, and no one hears you.
+Then we have the flip side, you heal, you understand everything that went on, you have now a hold of your emotions, you explain rationality, yet now people say it couldn’t have happened because you are so calm about it if you are seeking help from a therapist.
 This backs the narcissist’s lies that you are crazy.
-If you go to the doctors for help with anxiety or depression, this again backs the narcissists lies, that they did all they could to help you, and couldn’t take any more so had no choice but to leave.
+If you go to the doctors for help with anxiety or depression, this again supports the narcissist’s lies, that they did all they could to help you and couldn’t take any more, so they had no choice but to leave.

-So many survivors of narcissistic abuse end up in therapy to recover from how the person who should be in therapy treated them, yet the narcissist is the one getting all the help and support, while you are often left alone trying to work out, where the narcissist went, what stunt they will pull next, and what happened to you.
+So many survivors of narcissistic abuse end up in therapy to recover from how the person who should be in therapy treated them, yet the narcissist is the one getting all the help and support.
+At the same time, you are often left alone trying to work out where the narcissist went, what stunt they will pull next, and what happened to you.

-People need to be educated on the narcissistic personality disorder, but you need to remember it is not their fault they don’t understand, what the narcissist has done to you, or how you’re reacting.
+People need to be educated on the narcissistic personality disorder.
+Still, you need to remember it is not their fault they don’t understand, what the narcissist has done to you, or how you’re reacting.

-The same goes for those who go back to the narcissist, and the people around you don’t understand the trauma bond that needs to be broken, it’s hard to break free, so if you do go back, you are far from alone.
-It takes an average of seven attempts to get out and stay out, and some make it out the first time some it takes a while longer, through doubts and fear, so don’t let those who say ” why didn’t you leave sooner.” make you question yourself, they should be asking ” how can I help.”
-Or saying “I don’t understand, but what can I do.”
-Those who question why you didn’t leave sooner or surely your parents are not that bad, tell them to go, google narcissist, then try and explain it to you, if they’re not willing to support, you don’t need to keep explaining yourself.
+The same goes for those who go back to the narcissist, and the people around you don’t understand the trauma bond that needs to be broken.
+It’s hard to break free, so if you do go back, you are far from alone.
+It takes an average of seven attempts to get out and stay out, and some make it out the first time.
+Some it takes a while longer through doubts and fear, so don’t let those who say,” why didn’t you leave sooner.” making you question yourself.
+They should be asking,” how can I help.”
+Or saying, “I don’t understand, but what can I do.”
+Those who question why you didn’t leave sooner or surely your parents are not that bad, tell them to go, google narcissist, then try and explain it to you.
+If they’re not willing to support you, you don’t need to keep explaining yourself.

-You have to be as reasonable and as rational as possible, gather as much evidence as possible when it comes to court cases, messages and photos.
+You have to be as reasonable and as rational as possible and gather as much evidence as possible when it comes to court cases, messages and photos.

-Even those who haven’t lived through it and want to help, may not understand the severity and look at you confused, or worse ask if you’re exaggerating.
+Even those who haven’t lived through it and want to help may not understand the severity and look at you confused, or worse, ask if you’re exaggerating.
 This is horrible when you’ve been mentally and possibly physically abused, and you may have been told by the narcissist no one would believe you.
-Then when you speak out people say. ”I’m sure it wasn’t that bad.” you want to scream it was and in actual fact, it was much worse.
-When you’ve been invalidated by the narcissist, finally reach out for support, and those you turn to invalidate you, even more, this hits hard, and often leaves people with little trust in themselves, and little trust in those around them, often leading to further isolation.
+Then when you speak out, people say. ”I’m sure it wasn’t that bad.” you want to scream it was, and in actual fact, often, it was much worse.
+When you’ve been invalidated by the narcissist, finally reach out for support, and those you turn to invalidate you even more.
+This hits hard and often leaves people with little trust in themselves and little trust in those around them, often leading to further isolation.

 When you’re left with guilt and the blame, then reach out, and people ask. ”what did you do?” or ”it takes two to tango.” it’s even more soul-destroying and can set you back.